Cherry Chocolate Dipped Biscotti

 Instructions

-Mix wet ingredients: In a large bowl, mix the cooled melted butter, sugar, vanilla, and eggs.
+- Mix the wet ingredients.
+In a large mixing bowl, mix together the eggs, melted butter, white sugar, and vanilla.
 Then fold in the dried cherries.

 This looks ridiculously amazing.
 Save one for me!